'A highly talented player' - What are Man Utd's plans for Tunisia golden boy Mejbri?

 - ‘The Eagles are super and soaring’ – Twitter celebrates Nigeria win over Sudan

-GOAL understands a number of Championship clubs, including Reading, enquired about taking the teenager on loan for the duration of the 2021-22 campaign because of his impressive displays for United's Under-23.
+GOAL understands a number of Championship clubs, including Reading, enquired about taking the teenager on loan for the duration of the 2021-22 campaign because of his impressive displays for United's Under-23 side.

-However, Mejbri, who previously rejected call-ups from France's Under-18 and U19s, declared for Tunisia last May and his international commitments this season made him a less attractive proposition for interested parties.
+However, Mejbri, who previously rejected call-ups from France's 18s and U19s, declared for Tunisia last May and his international commitments this season made him a less attractive proposition for interested parties.

 They are being proven correct.
 Sources say that those who have been in touch with Mejbri over the past few weeks have been impressed with how he has grown, on and off the field.